LILYA ZILBERSTEIN – Germany

 Lilya Zilberstein got her first taste of international success in 1987 when she won the Busoni Competition in Bolzano.
-Her victory was a sensation—it took five years until the first prize was even awarded again.
-By 1988, the Moscow-born pianist was able to perform in big tours abroad in the West.
-Traveling for her concerts took her to almost all of the European countries, Mexico, Japan, Korea, Canada, and Brazil.
+By 1988, the Moscow-born pianist was able to perform big tours abroad in the West.
+Traveling for her concerts took her to almost all of Europe, Mexico, Japan, Korea, Canada, and Brazil.

-Highlights of recent years include a residence at the Stuttgart Philharmonic Orchestra, guest performances at the Salzburg Festival and Easter Festival, and three concerts with Brahms‘ First Piano Concerto and the Düsseldorf Symphony Orchestra under Andrey Boreyko as well as performances with the Cologne Gürzenich Orchestra under Dmitrij Kitajenko, where she played Tchaikovsky‘s rarely performed Third Piano Concerto (documented by a critically acclaimed CD by Oehms Classics).
+Highlights of recent years include a residency at the Stuttgart Philharmonic Orchestra, invitations to play at the Salzburg and Easter Festivals, and performances with Düsseldorf Symphony and Cologne Gürzenich Orchestras, where she played Tchaikovsky‘s rarely performed Third Piano Concerto (documented by a critically acclaimed CD by Oehms Classics).

 She has recorded eight albums for Deutsche Grammophon; more recently, she has recorded the Brahms Sonata for Two Pianos with Martha Argerich (EMI) and Clementi, Mussorgsky, and Rachmaninov (Hänssler Classic).

 Since 2015, she is professor at the University of Music and Performing Arts Vienna, succeeding Paul Badura-Skoda and Oleg Maisenberg.